U.S. Hired Farm Workforce Is Aging

 An aging workforce is of obvious concern to farm employers, because older workers are less productive at the most physically demanding jobs and many are nearing retirement age, with fewer replacements on the horizon.
 One response has been to increase the use of mechanical aids, such as hydraulic platforms that replace ladders in orchards, or mobile conveyor belts that reduce the distance that heavy loads must be carried in the fields.
 These changes may enable workers to prolong their careers, and may also make it easier for more women to work in agriculture.
 Between 2006 and 2017, the share of farm laborers who were women rose from 19.5 percent to 25.0 percent.

-Farm Labor , by Thomas Hertz, USDA, Economic Research Service, August 2019
+Farm Labor , by Marcelo Castillo, USDA, Economic Research Service, October 2019